 Stroll through our eight-acre gardens and enjoy the different areas: sweeping formal lawns, flower borders, vegetable gardens and wildflower corners.

 Complete your visit with a stop in our charming tea-room and enjoy some home baked cake and a nice cuppa.

 Bird's eye view of Gunby Hall and Gardens

-Enjoy a view of Gunby as if you were a bird in the sky.
-Filmed by regular Gunby visitor Kevin Baldwin with a remote controlled drone equipped with a camera.
-It is set to 'The Lark Ascending' by Vaughan Williams who was a cousin of Lady Massingberd and visited Gunby Hall on various occasions.
+Enjoy a view of Gunby as if you were a bird in the sky in this specially commissioned film.
+The footage is set to 'The Lark Ascending' by Vaughan Williams who was a cousin of Lady Massingberd and visited Gunby Hall on various occasions.